jbeck018/howlerops/legal/ACCEPTABLE_USE_POLICY.md

 ### 15.1 No Exceptions Without Approval

-No exceptions to this Policy without written approval from SQL Studio management.
+No exceptions to this Policy without written approval from Howlerops management.

 ### 15.2 Legitimate Research